wkyleg/memoria/README.md

 # 🏛️ Memoria

-> *Preserving community memories forever on the blockchain*
+> _Preserving community memories forever on the blockchain_

 Memoria is a decentralized memory archive system designed at ETH Dublin Hackathon 2025.
 The project enables communities to preserve memories—stories, images, songs, recipes, and cultural artifacts—permanently on-chain and on Arweave, creating an unstoppable record of human heritage.

 It's live [here](https://memoria-silk.vercel.app/)

+You can check out [the archives here](https://memoria-silk.vercel.app/archive/list) or [you can check out the memories in an archive here](https://memoria-silk.vercel.app/archive/0x804bd3020d20Ba0192a90F8CFcfa34609F0A25c6)

 ## 🌍 Why Memoria Matters

 Across the world, local histories are often erased, censored, or forgotten.
 Centralized institutions (governments, media, museums) frequently fail to preserve emotional, oral, and grassroots stories.
 Memoria enables decentralized, trust-anchored preservation of human memory with permanent storage on Arweave and immutable verification on Ethereum.

 **Example Use Cases:**

 - 🇮🇪 Preserving rare Irish dialects through audio recordings and cultural context
 - 📖 Collecting family recipes and traditional cooking methods before they're lost
 - 🎵 Archiving indigenous music and oral histories